mauricechiodo/eim-case-studies/course/credit-scores/Social_Credit_Scores/china/plan/scoring/2/index.md

 ---
 #The Credit Reference Center of the PBOC

-This was established in 2004, but it meant to become a very important credit rating authority under the SCS: "It can be expected that the Credit Reference Center... will take a vital role in rating companies under the Social Credit System" (Meissner).
+This was established in 2004, but it was meant to become a very important credit rating authority under the SCS: "It can be expected that the Credit Reference Center... will take a vital role in rating companies under the Social Credit System" (Meissner).

 ##References